-To best handle the station closures, employers and commuters should prepare and educate themselves by knowing their transportation options.* goDCgo provides individual trip planning services for commuters to help plan the quickest and most affordable route to work.
+To best handle the station closures, employers and commuters should prepare and educate themselves by knowing their transportation options.* goDCgo online interactive map provides individual trip planning services for commuters to help plan the quickest and most affordable route to work.

 *Please be sure to check the transit providers’ websites for any updates or changes to schedules given the public health crisis.